hallidayz/Grounded/docs/DMG_VOLUME_ICON.md

 **Purpose:**
 - **Volume Icon**: Sets the custom icon for the mounted DMG volume (the icon you see on the desktop)
-- **Professional Appearance**: Makes the DMG look polished and branded
-- **User Experience**: Helps users identify the installer visually
+- **Optional**: This file is NOT required for DMG functionality
+- **Removal**: We remove this file entirely - the DMG works perfectly without it
+- **Result**: The DMG will use the default disk icon instead of a custom icon

 ### .DS_Store